 On the right side, you see more details about the person who requested support; their contact information, their interaction history (their tickets), and also the path they took within your help center before they reached out to request help.

-The right side of the ticket interface also provides access to the apps that you have the option of adding via the Zendesk Apps Marketplace.
+The right side of the ticket interface also provides a context panel with access to the apps that you have the option of adding via the Zendesk Apps Marketplace.

 At the top of the Agent Workspace, agents can access and monitor activity for the channels that they’ve been assigned to (chat, voice, and messaging).
 They can also set their availability status (online, away, or invisible) to make themselves available (or not) to participate in incoming support requests via those channels.